 The vital few being the largest contributing factors to a situation or problem.
 For example, a Pareto chart can highlight the most severe weather events in terms of human safety.
-A city planner or insurance provider may be interested in to know what events are responsible for the most injuries and fatalities in a region.
+A city planner or insurance provider may want to prepare for events that are responsible for the most injuries and fatalities in a region but have limited resources.
 A Pareto chart clearly shows the vital few deadliest events (Spoiler alert: tornados).
 I published a brief example analysis of severe weather events in the U.S. Click here to see the analysis along with the Pareto chart.

 The Pareto Principle

 An Italian economist, Vilfredo Pareto, found that 20 percent of the population in Italy owned 80 percent of the property.
 Ever since he and many others have noticed a similar ratio where most results are determined by a small number of causes.
 The Pareto principle is also commonly known as the 80/20 rule.
 Awareness of this seemingly natural tendency is very useful in everyday life.
 It can help focus your energies on what is most important to you.
 For example,

 - 20% of your time may produce 80% of your accomplishments

 - 20% of your network may contribute 80% of your opportunities

 - In the example above, three severe weather events account for 80% of injuries and fatalities in the U.S.

 The actual ratio may vary, but the point is to focus on the vital few.